qusers/Q/README.md

 ## ⚙️ Installation

-The current conda environment is available in the `environment.yml` file, but installing it with `conda env create -f environment.yml` will take a long time.
-Instead, we recommend that you use `mamba` or its lightweight version `micromamba`.
-Please check this Gist on how to [install micromamba](https://gist.github.com/David-Araripe/3ecd90bfbfd1c8e813812a203384b3c0).
+We recommend that you use `mamba` or, preferably, its lightweight version `micromamba`.
+Please check this link on how to [install it](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 Once you have `micromamba` installed and have already cloned this repo, you can create the environment with: